 * Source: F.A.
 RETAIL- Content & Solutions

-The whole chain is about interpreting a need, translating it into a relevant content and finding a valuable way to communicate it.
+The whole chain is about interpreting a need, translating it into relevant content, and finding a valuable way to communicate it.

 For a better shopper experience